 Articles in preparation

 Gschwend, O and Li B., 2020.
-Opposite roles of cortico-striatal and cortico-thalamic circuits in enabling context-guided behavioral strategy selection.
+Complementary roles of cortico-striatal and cortico-thalamic circuits in enabling context-guided behavioral strategy selection.
 In preparation.

 Gschwend, O.,Beroud, J., Vincis, R., Rodriguez, I., Carleton, A., 2016.
 Dense encoding of natural odorants by ensembles of sparsely activated neurons in the olfactory bulb.
 Sci Rep 6, 36514.